Jonathan-Hall34/Knowledge-Article-Node.jsApp/agile-handoff.md

 At first, I thought I broke something in my code, but the real problem was that my home IP wasn’t whitelisted.
 I ended up finding my personal IP address and then added it manually into MongoDB Atlas.
 After doing that, my database connection finally worked correctly.

 Looking back, I realized I could’ve saved myself a lot of time if I had left a note telling my future self this.
-We were told how to do this in class, but by the time I made it home I had already forgot.
+We were told how to set up the other IP in class, but by the time I made it home I had already forgot.
 This is where the idea of Agile handoffs would've really come in handy.
-Even when I’m not “handing off” to a teammate, I’m constantly handing off my work to my future self.
+Even when I’m not handing off to a teammate, I’m constantly handing off my work to my future self.

 ---